ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 We are now ready to start Jupyter notebook server.
 The new Python kernel with the name `env-pytraj` will be available for notebooks.

 ### Launching Jupyter notebook server
-This example is for launching Jupyter on Graham.
-Procedure is the same on all other systems. the only difference is the name of the login and compute nodes.
+This example is for launching Jupyter on the training cluster.
+Procedure is the same on all other Compute Canada systems. the only difference is the name of the login and compute nodes.

-To make AmberTools available in a notebook we need to load ambertools module and activate the virtual environment before starting Jupyter server.
+To make AmberTools available in a notebook we need to load the `ambertools` module and activate the virtual environment before starting Jupyter server.
 As launching a server involves a sequence of several commands, it is convenient to save all commands in a file.
 You can later simply execute commands from this file (we call this "source file") instead of typing commands every time.

 Let's create Jupyter startup file for use with AmberTools module, *jupyter_launch_ambertools.sh*, with the following content: